Photo by Abel Llaval-Ubach, 2025

 “Smaller and Faster’ is the new ‘Bigger and Better’ and that applies to communications as much as to commodities,” Zupancic said in The Huffington Post.
 “Computers provide ways to share passionate thoughts, yet the hardware itself seems cold and sterile ... so I paint life into it."

-Yuri’s work has been exhibited at galleries, museums and art fairs in Paris, London, Berlin, Cologne, New York, San Francisco, Tokyo, Sydney, Wellington, etc and been published by WIRED, Juxtapoz, Huffington Post, London Times, New York Times, Ouest France, and many others.
-Yuri also writes, translates, curates and organizes exhibitions of contemporary and Beat Generation artists.
-He has played curatorial and organizational roles in exhibitions at museums and galleries around the world, including ZKM, Pompidou Center, IMMA, Poster Gallery, Santa Cruz Museum of Art and History, and The Photographers Gallery, London.
+Yuri also writes, curates and organizes exhibitions of contemporary hybrid art and Beat Generation artists.
+He has played curatorial and organizational roles in exhibitions at museums including ZKM, Pompidou Center, Irish Museum of Modern Art, Poster House, Santa Cruz Museum of Art and History, and The Photographers Gallery, London.